What is a Chargeback?

 True fraud chargebacks are what chargebacks were invented for: unauthorized charges against a credit card by a scammer or identity thief.
 Merchants are strongly advised not to waste time or resources attempting to dispute these chargebacks.

 True fraud chargebacks are best prevented through fraud prevention tools.
-AVS and CVV matching are the bare minimum, but many merchants also use 3-D Secure 2.0 or third-party tools that use machine learning to try to weed out fraudulent transactions.
+AVS and CVV matching are the bare minimum, but many merchants also use multi-factor authenticators like 3-D Secure or third-party tools that use artificial intelligence and machine learning to weed out fraudulent transactions.

 Friendly fraud chargebacks are when customers report valid charges as fraudulent to get the charge reversed.
 They might do this deliberately, with malicious or criminal intent, or they might do it out of impatience or confusion.
 Friendly fraud chargebacks often masquerade as true fraud chargebacks, with the customer falsely claiming they never authorized the charge.